 Here, you’ll find answers to the questions we’re most asked about Lifetime Christian Adoption’s nationwide services to hopeful adoptive parents.

 If you don’t see your question below, please contact us to get an answer.

-Lifetime Christian Adoption would be happy to provide you with free information about our successful domestic adoption program.
-If you would like a free informational packet mailed or emailed to you, please contact us with this request.
+Lifetime Christian Adoption would be happy to provide you with free information about our successful domestic adoption program!

 2. What types of children do you have available?

-Mostly newborn, though we do have some toddlers, sibling groups of two to four children and some older children.
+Mostly newborns, though we do have some toddlers, sibling groups of two to four children, and some older children.
 Some of these children are Caucasian as well as others of racial or mixed heritage.
 These children are from many different states.
 Our birth mothers contact us directly from our advertising and networking.
-You will find that our fees are more affordable because you have only one facilitator with various resources involved.
+You will find that our fees are more affordable because you have only one coordinator with various resources involved.